Have you ever been in a meeting that was about to explode?

 The pastor who led the meeting was a seasoned veteran—combat-tested not in Afghanistan but in his local church.
 He knew how quickly such meetings can escalate into harsh accusations and demands for termination.

 So at the beginning of the meeting, he briefly summarized the problem they were there to discuss.
-Once he got agreement on the issue people wanted to address, he set forth one simple ground rule: anyone who wanted to speak had to follow the same format by answering six questions in a specific order:
+Once he got agreement on the issue people wanted to address, he set forth one simple ground rule: anyone who wanted to speak had to follow the same format by answering seven questions in a specific order:

 - Briefly stated, how do you feel because of this problem?

 - Which fruit of the Spirit are you seeking to display as you speak today (Gal.
 5:22-23: “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control”)?

 - What have you done that might have contributed to this problem?